syncfusion/blazor-docs/src/treemap/treemap/legend.md

 ---
-title: "Legend in Blazor TreeMap component | Syncfusion"
+title: "Legend in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Legend of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Legend in Blazor TreeMap (SfTreeMap)
+# Legend in the Blazor TreeMap (SfTreeMap)

 Legend is used to provide valuable information for interpreting what the TreeMap displays.
-The legends can be represented in various colors, shapes or other identifiers based on data.
+The legends can be represented in various colors, shapes or other identifiers based on the data.

 ## Types of legend

-TreeMap component supports, two different types of legend mode as following.
+TreeMap component supports two different types of legend mode as following.

 * [`Default`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendMode.html)
 * [`Interactive`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LegendMode.html)